abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 things get done, like the external work of taking care of the monastery and the internal work of spiritual practice.
-To lay a foundation for living together harmoniously, there is a need to develop a sense of *kataññū,* which is usually translated as gratitude.
+To lay a foundation for living together harmoniously, there is a need to develop a sense of *kataññū*, which is usually translated as gratitude.
 Now the word *gratitude* is a bit loaded in the West, sort of like somebody is standing behind us waving his finger saying, “You should be grateful.”
 That’s quite a repelling image, and it doesn’t convey the real essence of kataññū, which is the faculty within us that recognizes and appreciates the goodness of others.

 It’s important to exercise this faculty of kataññū to counteract the mind’s tendency to focus on the things that irritate us, the flaws, the